Divyadharshini07/django-todo-cicd/README.md

-# TODO-Django-CICD
+# Django-TODO-CICD

 ## Introduction

-Welcome to the "TODO-Django-CICD" project!
+Welcome to the "Django-TODO-CICD" project!
 This comprehensive guide will walk you through the step-by-step process of setting up and running a Django-based TODO application locally, on AWS EC2, and within Docker containers.
 In addition, we'll explore the integration of Continuous Integration and Continuous Deployment (CI/CD) pipelines using Jenkins to enhance your development workflow.

 ## Pre-requisites: